dalonsodev/DrinkWise/README.md

 - [x] Refactor quiz logic into 6 modular hooks.
 - [x] Implement accessibility standards.
 - [x] Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
-- [] Add ability for the user to see cocktail details (e.g. ingredients, allergens) by tapping the drink card.
+- [x] Add ability for the user to see cocktail details (e.g. ingredients, allergens) by tapping the drink card.
+- [] Assess potential file refactorings to improve readability, mantainability and preserve alignment with best practices.
+- [] Polish some loose ends and testing in diferent devices.
 - [] Deploy to Netlify for a live demo.

 ---